-MELROSE, MA (WHDH) - Police in Melrose are warning residents of a scam in which an individual sends an email threatening the recipient’s life.
+MELROSE, MASS.
+(WHDH) - Police in Melrose are warning residents of a scam in which an individual sends an email threatening the recipient’s life.

 The popular extortion scam involves an email being sent to a victim from a supposed hitman who threatens to kill the recipient if the person does not make a payment in the form of bitcoin, according to police.